ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* describe the perceived threats to the service and explain how they are designing the prototype to mitigate them.
+* Describe the perceived threats to the service and explain how they are designing the prototype to mitigate them.
-* explain what fraud vectors exist and what controls they are prototyping.
+* Explain what fraud vectors exist and what controls they are prototyping.

 ## Point 8: Make all new source code open and reusable, and publish it under appropriate licences (or provide a convincing explanation as to why this cannot be done for specific subsets of the source code).